 It’s Black History Month, and the perfect time to celebrate the often overlooked achievements of Black Americans throughout history.
 Black history is American history and an essential part of our country’s story and future.
 February is the perfect time to talk to children not only about the achievements and triumphs, but the obstacles and roadblocks that Black Americans have faced and continue to face today.
 We’ve rounded up some helpful resources, books, and local events to help get those important conversations started.

-“Talking Gets Us There”
+“Talking Gets Us There” – Things to Watch During Black History Month

 The first step is talking about it!
 Kids can change the world, but first they have to be invited to the conversation.
 Inaugural Poet Amanda Gorman caught up with PBS Kids in this video to share her poem “Talking Gets Us There”.
 In it, Gorman shares how talking and using your voice can bring about change.
+PBS Kids has lots more amazing 2022 Black History Month resources for kids ages 2-8.

 “It’s normal to notice what makes us different